cedriczirtacic/g.go/README.md

 $ sudo ./g -port 80
 ```
 Then visit *http://g/my bookmark* and :trollface:
+Check @rgbkrk to see how you can add his or my code as a search engine and just type **g my bookmark** in the URL.

 Do you have any firewall up?
 Check that before running this! :feelsgood: